FDio/csit/docs/report/introduction/general_notes.rst

    vNIC-to-VM-to-vNIC forwarding topologies.
 Scapy is used as a traffic generator.

-#. **HoneyComb Functional Tests** - HoneyComb functional tests are executed in
+#. **Honeycomb Functional Tests** - Honeycomb functional tests are executed in
-   virtual FD.io testbeds focusing on HoneyComb management and programming functionality of VPP.
+   virtual FD.io testbeds, focusing on Honeycomb management and programming functionality of VPP.
+Tests cover a range of CRUD operations executed against VPP.

+#. **Honeycomb Performance Tests** - Honeycomb performance tests are executed in
+   physical FD.io testbeds, focusing on the performance of Honeycomb management and programming functionality of VPP.
 Tests cover a range of CRUD operations executed against VPP.